 The simplest way you can avoid randomization is to give everyone who comes to you the new treatment and rummage around in some database for historical records from patients without the new treatment.
 This is often called a historical control design.

 Most researchers sneer at historical control designs.
-Historical controls have indeed been behind some absolute research disasters.
+A common recommendation is that they should be excluded from systematic overviews2.
+The International Conference on Harmonization considers the use of historical controls “usuable only in unusual circumstances”.3 Historical controls have indeed been behind some absolute research disasters.
+Paul Robsenbaum in his book on observational studies4 leads off with a critique of a historical control study of Vitamin C in the treatment of cancer5 that grossly overstated the benefits of this therapy.

 Nevertheless, you will still see historical control designs in the literature.
-One study2 compared the treatment with low-level laser therapy of 21 patients with Oral Mucositis from December 2022 to September 2023 to 96 control patients recruited from another study3 conducted from August 2009 to December 2019.
+One study6 compared the treatment with low-level laser therapy of 21 patients with Oral Mucositis from December 2022 to September 2023 to 96 control patients recruited from another study7 conducted from August 2009 to December 2019.